Jennifer Azzi: College

-Azzi received a scholarship and played point guard for Stanford University's women's basketball team from 1987 to 1990.
+Azzi played point guard for Stanford University's women's basketball team from 1986 to 1990.
 During her four years at Stanford, the Cardinal compiled a 101–23 win–loss record, and captured two Pac-10 titles.

-During her senior year (1990), Azzi led the Cardinal to the NCAA Women's Division I Basketball Championship, defeating Auburn.
+During her senior year (1990), Azzi helped lead the Cardinal to the NCAA Women's Division I Basketball Championship, defeating Auburn.
+Azzi was named the Most Outstanding Player in the tournament.
+For the season, Azzi won the Honda Sports Award, the Wade Trophy, and was the Naismith College Player of the Year and the USBWA Women's National Player of the Year.